tyson-nw/SRD/SRD.md

 The wearer has a [[#Hindrance]] on [[#Stealth]] rolls while wearing it.

 #### Piercing
 Deals damage by piercing the target.
+If the attack [[#Exploit|Exploits]] a target, add your proficiency modifier to damage.

 #### Ranged
 Can be fired at a single target up to the listed distance or beyond the listed distance up to three times the listed distance with a [[#Hindrance]].
 Uses [[#Dexterity]] for rolls and bonus damage.
 If the attacker is adjacent to an enemy they have a [[#Hindrance]].